 Meet the Trustees

-Mary Klecan, Treasurer, and her wife, Loretta Bailey joined Foothills in the Fall of 2017.
+Mary Klecan, Acting President, and her wife, Loretta Bailey joined Foothills in the Fall of 2017.
 Mary grew up in a large Catholic family in Albuquerque, New Mexico and joined the Sisters of Charity of Cincinnati after high school.
 She spent the next ten years teaching at the elementary and high school levels primarily in special education in Pueblo, Denver, and Loveland.
 Upon returning from a seven-month hike of the Pacific Crest Trail, she became the executive director of the Namaqua Center in Loveland, a residential treatment center for abused children.
 Mary retired after 20 plus years and opened a home repair and painting business in Fort Collins.
 She loves to hike mountains and canyons, especially the Grand Canyon, where she has planned and led groups up and down (actually, down and then up) the canyon over the last twelve years.
 Mary loves and feels right at home at Foothills with its triple focus on spirituality, activism, and community.

 Linda Kothera, Secretary, has been a member of Foothills since 2006.
 She has served on the Hospitality Committee, has been a small group facilitator, and helps with sound for Sunday services.
 Linda works as a biologist for the Centers for Disease Control and Prevention here in Fort Collins, and has a son who attends the University of Colorado at Denver.
 Her hobbies include lots of crafty things, hanging out with her golden doodle Rex, and treasure hunting at garage sales.